soldiers-son/simple-stock/README.md

 -Log In: Once your account is created, log in by entering your username and password.

--Main Menu: You will be taken to the main menu, where you can access various features such as Data Logging, Farm Inventory, and Task Management.
+-Main Menu: You will be taken to the main menu, where you can access various features such as Data Logging and Farm Inventory.

 3. Data Logging